Dummy Mix 543 // Scintii

-If you haven’t heard of WOO HAH!
-Festival by now, you’re missing out!
+WOO HAH! is something of an underrated gem in the endless and ever-growing array of global festivals.
 From its vast and idyllic site to its monstrous line-up, the Dutch festival is quickly becoming one of Europe’s go-to hip hop events.

-With only a minority of non-male acts such as Rachel Green, Junglepussy and Latifah, it must be noted the festival’s lineup was unfortunately pretty male-dominated but i’m hoping next year’s line-up will feature more up-and-coming acts such as Rico Nasty, Nina Tech, Killavesi, Flohio, Saweetie and Molly Brazy to name a few.
+With only a minority of non-male acts such as Rachel Green, Junglepussy and Latifah, it must be noted that the festival’s lineup was fairly male-dominated, but here’s hoping next year’s line-up will feature more female acts.

 Listen to Dummy’s curated playlists on Spotify.